mikependon/RepoDB.NET/pages/operations/merge.md

 # Merge

-This method is used to merge a record in the database.
+This method is used to insert a new row (if not yet existing), or update an existing row from the database.
+The merge is controlled by the list of qualifier fields.

-> This operation inserts a new record in the database if the target record is not yet existing, otherwise, it will update the existing one.

 #### Code Snippets